dredly/spotify-sync-go/README.md

 ```
 The above example will run the script with one pair of playlists at 19:30 every day and log to a file.

 ## In the future
-Support + instructions for Windows and MacOS
+Instructions for windows scheduled job